restdone/passwordnova/README.md

 -t is used to remove the domain in email address.
 It generates password_trim.txt in format of [username]:[password]

+-nonum skip the line if the password is numberonly

+It shows the username with more then 4 password.

 Output files can be used by hydra to perform combination test
 ```
 hydra -C <file> <dc> <service>